 Let me know your thoughts about Bunpro.
 Are you already using it or did you just start?

 You can already feel the whole Christmas vibe and I have prepared accordingly.
-Tobira is one the way (wanted to pick this one up for ages) and I can’t wait to dive right into the holidays.
+Tobira is on the way (wanted to pick this one up for ages) and I can’t wait to dive right into it these holidays.
 It’s been a while since I last used a textbook.
-May Dentistry studies currently take most of my time and the weekends are crammed with studying for tests or working in the lab.
+My Dentistry studies currently take most of my time and the weekends are crammed with studying for tests or working in the lab.

 I always try to squeeze in some more Japanese into my life.
 Watched Terrace House (which is awesome and highly recommended btw), still searching for a nice Japanese blog about video games and probably just downloading THAT Senran Kagura game for the Switch.
 You know, to try out the tech.

 If you have any recommendations for Twitter/Instagram accounts to follow, podcasts to listen to or Blogs to read.
 Please share them!
-I’m alway more than grateful.
+I’m always more than grateful.